The latest issue of the 9th Scroll is here! You can read all about it in the news.

 Full Basic Rule Book Release (FBRB) was provided, as sheduled, on Dec 24th 2016.

-The first Full Army Book made for the 2nd edition, Warriors of the Dark Gods, was released on Dec 24th 2017
+The first Full Army Book made for the 2nd Edition (then in its initial beta release), Warriors of the Dark Gods, was released on Dec 24th 2017

 We started to create some Seperate Supplement: Åsklanders Auxiliary Army List on Jan 1st 2018